-Firstly, Medicare reimbursement rates are lower and the only reason doctors can accept Medicare patients is because private insurers pay higher reimbursement rates.
-If, by enforcing Medicare for all, the only rate available is the lower rate associated with Medicare, more doctors will opt out.
+Firstly, Medicare reimbursement rates are lower and the only reason doctors can accept Medicare patients is that private insurers pay higher reimbursement rates.
+If by enforcing Medicare for all, the only rate available is the lower rate associated with Medicare, more doctors will opt-out.

 By preserving a major role for private insurers, many which have profited advantageously from Medicare Advantage Plans and for calling for a 10-year phase as opposed to the four-year changeover envisioned by Mr. Sanders, Ms. Harris’s proposition could potentially draw less opposition then other proposals.

 However, this proposal does little to address the headline health challenge of out of control costs.
 Though on paper Harris’s proposal looks like a simple solution to providing a universal Medicare system while preserving a major role for private insurers, it could possibly be massively expensive, disruptive and politically challenging and still fail to provide more affordable health care for Americans.